 The following CR review offline discussion is used to expand the scope to gather open issues.

 [Post131][217][MIMO_Ph5] CR for TS 38.321 (Samsung)

-Intended outcome: Agree the CR for TS 38.321 and collect open issues for maintenance.
+Intended outcome: Agree the CR for TS 38.321

-Deadline: phase-1 Sep.
-19th 1000 UTC; phase-2 Sep.
-26th 1000 UTC.
+Deadline:

+Initial list of open issues by rapporteur, proposed resolutions for easy open issues or resolution options for other issues: sept.
+19th

+Inputs from other companies and identification of issues that require contribution input: Sept.
+26th

+Final set of proposals and resolutions for issues that don’t require contribution input: Oct.
+1st

 For phase-1 discussion, companies are invited to provide identified open issues and the corresponding suggested solutions by Sep.
 19th 1000 UTC, so that Rapporteur can summarize the issues to be discussed in phase-2.

 For phase-2 discussion by Sep.
 26th 1000 UTC, companies please share views on the issues summarized by the Rapporteur.
 Based on the comments, Rapporteur will list the easy issues with promising solutions and the controversial issues to be further discussed based on tdoc contribution.
+Please continue to share identified issues that requires contribution input if not provided in phase-1 discussion.

 Companies are encouraged to spend time early to identify open issues and utilize this offline discussion to provide inputs in order to facilitate the tdoc preparation and the discussion at RAN2#131bis.